-The Council has 2 pooled budget arrangements with NHS Cambridgeshire for the provision of services for people with learning disabilities and an integrated community equipment service.
+The Council has 2 pooled budget arrangements with NHS Cambridgeshire for the provision of services for people with learning disabilities and an integrated community equipment service which are accounted for as joint operations.

 In addition, The Better Care Fund (BCF) was announced in June 2013 to drive the transformation of local services to ensure that people receive better and more integrated care and support.
-Where funding would have been split between the local authorities and Clinical Commissioning Groups (CCGs) it is now pooled to deliver services both efficiently and cooperatively.
+Where funding would have been split between the local authorities and Clinical Commissioning Groups (CCGs) it is now pooled to deliver services both efficiently and cooperatively as a joint operation.